Analysis | How the U.S.-China Trade War Reached a Turning Point

 6. How has the conflict been felt in the U.S.?

 American shoppers have been mostly insulated, because inflation remains tame and the tariffs haven’t hit staples such as clothing, footwear and toys.
-That could change.
 A January report by Bank of America Corp. analysts said any escalation of the trade war “would be much more painful” for the U.S., triggering renewed market volatility and undermining investor confidence.
+Trump is holding tight to his view that the trade war is helping the U.S. economy and he points to some recent evidence supporting that view.
+A better-than-expected first reading of U.S. gross domestic product in the first quarter had the economy growing at an annual 3.2 percent, in part because of a full percentage point boost from net exports.
+And employment data showed the U.S. added 263,000 jobs in April.

 7. How has it been felt in China?